 \section{Introduction}

 In May 2023, news broke that attorney Steven A. Schwartz, with over 30 years of experience, employed six cases generated by ChatGPT in a lawsuit against an airline company.
-Remarkably, when requestioned about their accuracy, ChatGPT claimed they were entirely true.
-However, the judge later discovered that all six cases contained bogus quotes and internal citations, potentially resulting in penalties for Schwartz.
-This alarming incident exemplifies the misuse of AI-generated content.
+Remarkably, when requested about their accuracy, ChatGPT claimed they were entirely true.
+However, the judge later discovered that all six cases contained bogus quotes and internal citations, resulting in Schwartz being fined 5000 dollars.
+This alarming incident exemplifies the misuse of AI-generated text.

-The advent of large language models like ChatGPT has undeniably created substantial social value~\cite{felten2023will,zhai2022chatgpt,sallam2023utility}.
+The advent of large language models like ChatGPT has undeniably created substantial social value~\citep{felten2023will,zhai2022chatgpt,sallam2023utility}.
 Yet, alongside the positive impact, cases like Schwartz's highlight pressing concerns.
-AI-generated content has been found to be incorrect, offensive, biased, or even containing private information\cite{chen2023pathway,ji2023survey,li2023multi,lin2022truthfulqa,lukas2023analyzing,perez2022red,zhuo2023exploring,santurkar2023whose}.
-Concerns regarding the misuse of ChatGPT span across various domains, such as education~\cite{kasneci2023chatgpt}, healthcare~\cite{sallam2023chatgpt}, academia~\cite{lund2023chatting}, and even the training of large-scale language models themselves.
+AI-generated text has been found to be incorrect, offensive, biased, or even containing private information~\citep{chen2023pathway,ji2023survey,li2023multi,lin2022truthfulqa,lukas2023analyzing,perez2022red,zhuo2023exploring,santurkar2023whose}.
+Concerns regarding the misuse of ChatGPT span across various domains, such as education~\citep{kasneci2023chatgpt}, healthcare~\citep{sallam2023chatgpt}, academia~\citep{lund2023chatting}, and even the training of large-scale language models themselves.

-A 2019 report by OpenAI~\cite{solaiman2019release} revealed that humans struggle to distinguish AI-generated text from human-written content and are prone to trusting AI-generated content.
-Consequently, relying on automated detection methods is an important effort in differentiating between human-generated and AI-generated content~\cite{jawahar2020automatic}, spurring researchers to invest significant effort into this issue.
+A 2019 report by OpenAI~\citep{solaiman2019release} revealed that humans struggle to distinguish AI-generated text from human-written text and are prone to trusting AI-generated text.
+Consequently, relying on automated detection methods is an important effort in differentiating between human-generated and AI-generated text~\citep{jawahar2020automatic}, spurring researchers to invest significant effort into this issue.